multifacet/0sim-workspace/README.md

 For more information about 0sim, see our ASPLOS 2020 paper (TODO: link) or the README of the 0sim repo.

+# Design Overview

+> This section is intended to give a quick overview of how 0sim and the
+> associated tools are intended to be used.
+Feel free to skip if you already
+> know.

+![Design Diagram][design.jpg]

 # Getting Started

 The workspace contains a bunch of tools, described in the contents section.
 The